usnistgov/ndn-dpdk/docs/INSTALL.md

   You can also execute `mk/gotest.sh <PKG>` to run the tests for a given package.
 * `make doxygen` builds C documentation (requires the `doxygen` dependency).
 * To view Go documentation, execute `godoc &` and access the website on port 6060.
-  You may need to install [godoc](https://pkg.go.dev/golang.org/x/tools/cmd/godoc) command: `( cd /tmp && go get -u golang.org/x/tools/cmd/godoc )`.
+  You may need to install [godoc](https://pkg.go.dev/golang.org/x/tools/cmd/godoc) command: `( cd /tmp && go install golang.org/x/tools/cmd/godoc@latest )`.
 * `make lint` fixes code style issues before committing (requires the `clang-format-8` and `yamllint` dependencies).

 ## Compile-Time Settings